 All of this means your body is unable to balance out all of its internal systems, and the result is a constant chronic illness.
 Pain, arthritis, and depression are just some of the problems caused by unbalanced systems.

 When we treat these problems with prescription drugs, we can alleviate the symptoms, but always at the cost of introducing a different imbalance.
-Pain or depression is relieved, but we introduce insomnia or lowered libido instead.
+Pain or depression is relieved, but we can introduce other problems such as insomnia or lowered libido instead.

-In contrast, when the body is in homeostasis, it is very resilient to disease and injury.
+In contrast, when the body is in homeostasis, it is very resilient to disease and injury, and we feel well and positive.
 Naturally, we should want to keep ourselves in homeostasis.
 When we're in homeostasis, our bodies are functioning at peak efficiency, and everything is working the way it's supposed to.

 What Is CBD and Will It Get Me High?

 CBD, which is short for cannabidiol, can be found in all cannabis plants.
 Since that includes marijuana, people are often concerned about CBD getting them high.
-The answer is, probably not.
+The answer is that this is extremely unlikely.

 While there are some strains of marijuana bred for a higher concentration of CBD, CBD products on the market are made from hemp, not marijuana.
 For legal purposes, hemp products are defined as containing less than 0.3% THC.
 Anything with a higher THC content is still illegal in most states.

 Many CBD products are made with CBD isolate, which is pure CBD.
 These products cannot get you high.
 Many people, however, believe that full-spectrum CBD is better for you.
-Full-spectrum oil will contain trace amounts of THC, although it will never be more than 0.3%.
+Full-spectrum oil will contain trace amounts of THC, although it will never be more than 0.3% so you won't notice any psychoactive effects.

 It is improbable that even full-spectrum CBD oil would get you high.
 The amount of THC is almost undetectable.
-Nonetheless, it is still technically present, and there is a tiny, tiny chance that some people may get high because of it.
-Again, that is almost impossible, so you should be fine.
+Nonetheless, it is still technically present, and there is a tiny, tiny chance that some people may experience a minor effect if extremely sensitive, but again, this is almost impossible, so you should be fine.

 Marijuana and CBD

 If you live in a state that has legalized marijuana, you've likely seen some marijuana advertised as low-THC, high-CBD marijuana.
-These strains do indeed have fairly low concentrations of THC, and lots of CBD, but do not confuse them with the hemp products that are legal in all states.
+These strains do indeed have fairly low concentrations of THC, and lots of CBD, but do not confuse them with the hemp products that are legal in all states as the THC component will be significantly higher that 0.3%

 While these strains are not likely to get most people high, they still have far more than the 0.3% THC content that is legal in all fifty states.
 They can be a very effective way to get your CBD if you live in a state where it is legal, but you cannot take them across state lines.